Lab 8: Functions and Lexical Scope

 Add static functionality to your

-class to support numeric id's along the lines of the Widget example above.
-(You will want a staticfromId
+Closureclass to support numeric id's along the lines of the Widget example above.
+(You will want a staticfromIdmethod and a non-staticgetIdmethod.) -

 Write the